-On December 3, 2018, I am bringing an application in the Supreme Court of British Columbia for leave to raise a common law defence, known as the “defence of necessity”, in a criminal proceeding related to the Trans Mountain pipeline project.
+On December 3-4, 2018, an application was made in the Supreme Court of British Columbia for leave to raise a common law defence, known as the “defence of necessity”, in a criminal proceeding related to the Trans Mountain pipeline project.
 I was charged with criminal contempt for having blocked an access road at the Westridge Marine Terminal, located on the shoreline of Burrard Inlet, on August 20, 2018.
 My co-accused in this application is Jennifer Nathan, also charged as a result of her action in March 2018.
 We are bringing this application together.